codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 .. versionadded:: 4.4.0

-To improve performance, the Config Caching has been implemented.
+To improve performance, Config Caching has been implemented.

 Prerequisite
 ============